tommbk50-hub/Diabetes-Research-and-Discussions/index.md

   <p>GLP-1 medications activate receptors throughout the body to produce several key effects:</p>
   <ul>
     <li><strong>Regulates Blood Sugar:</strong> It prompts the pancreas to release more insulin when blood sugar levels rise and suppresses glucagon, a hormone that increases sugar production in the liver.</li>
-    <li><strong>Promotes Fullness:</strong> It targets satiety centers in the brain to reduce hunger and "food noise" (persistent thoughts about eating).</li>
+    <li><strong>Promotes Fullness:</strong> It targets satiety centres in the brain to reduce hunger and "food noise" (persistent thoughts about eating).</li>
-    <li><strong>Slowing Digestion:</strong> It delays gastric emptying, meaning food stays in the stomach longer, which leads to feeling full faster and for longer periods.</li>
+    <li><strong>Slows Digestion:</strong> It delays gastric emptying, meaning food stays in the stomach longer, which leads to feeling full faster and for longer periods.</li>
   </ul>

   <h3>Common GLP-1 Medications</h3>